MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaulations.md

 # Get started with evaluating prompt answers in a chat app

-This article shows you how to evaluate a chat app that uses the RAG architecture.
-Whenever you're making changes to a RAG chat with the goal of improving the answers, you should evaluate the results.
-This demo application offers a tool you can use today to make it easier to run evaluations.
+This article shows you how to evaluate a chat app's answers against a set of correct or ideal answers (known as ground truth).
+Whenever you making changes to a Chat application which effects the answer, run an evaluation to compare the changes.
+This demo application offers tools you can use today to make it easier to run evaluations.

 [Video overview of evaluations app](https://www.youtube.com/watch?v=mM8pZAI2C5w)